 The Paris-based think tank is a forum of countries describing themselves as committed to democracy and the market economy.
 Most of its 35 members are wealthy nations.

 If the OECD approves the request, Brazil would become the largest emerging economy in the group, and the third Latin American nation admitted to the group.
 Mexico and Chile are already members.
 And Colombia has been in membership talks since 2013.

 Brazil would have a platform to discuss its own public policies.
-That could influence the perception of other countries and investors to do business here.
+That could influence the likelihood of other countries and investors doing business here.
 It would also reinforce the idea that Brazil is recovering from the recession.